 People will make a snap decision based on price

-Essentially, I make people want to hire me before I tell them how much I charge.
-Then it won’t matter what I quote (ahem, within reason) because I am the only person for the job as far as they’re concerned.
-It’s about changing the conversation from one about price, to one about value.
+If you don’t include your rates, your goal is to make people want to hire you before you tell them how much you charge.
+Then it won’t matter what you quote (ahem, within reason) because you will be the only person for the job as far as they’re concerned.
+It’s about changing the conversation from one about price to one about value.

 You can’t quote different amounts to different people